-- Campus Security Officers;

-- Director of Student Involvement;

-- Institutional Licensed Psychologist;

-- Director of the Office of Academic Services and Institutional Support (OASIS);

-- College Faculty;

-- Division of Student Affairs', Dean of Students' Office;

-- Human Resources Office; and

-- Vice President for Finance and Administration.
+- Campus Security Officers; - Director of Student Involvement; - Director of the Office of Student Counseling; - Director of the Office of Academic Services and Institutional Support (OASIS); - College Faculty; - Division of Student Affairs', Dean of Students' Office; - Human Resources Office; and - Vice President for Finance and Administration.

-The purpose of this document is to meet the legal requirements of conducting a biennial review and summarize the programs and activities related to alcohol and drug prevention on Touro University Nevada campus during the 2020-2021 and 2021-2022 academic years.
+The purpose of this document is to meet the legal requirements of conducting a biennial review and summarize the programs and activities related to alcohol and drug prevention on Touro University Nevada campus during the 2022-2023 and 2023-2024 academic years.